How Many Lawn Signs Do I Need For My Campaign?

 1,040/6= 173

 The final thing to consider before purchasing your signs is location.
 Where are your signs going, how many locations can you count on, and are your signs going to be visible to your voters?
 If your district is spread out through a rural area, your signs may not make a big impact on local traffic and voters.
-In this case, you might consider instead to purchase large road or highway signs and place them in strategic places local traffic travels.
+In this case, you might consider instead to purchase large road or highway signs and placing them in strategic places where local traffic travels.
 If you live in a more compact urban area, consider the amount of voter-facing private property that has ground capable of being staked into.
 Once you’ve considered everything that can impact your signs’ visibility, give us, PoliticalLawnSigns.com, a call for a quote!